edogbosunny/Fast-Food-Fast-Cycle-36/README.md

 - Customer Order history page
 - Available Order  page

-## you may navigate other pages using the buttons on the page
+## you may navigate other pages using the buttons on the page.

 ## Project Management